-If you have this habit of listening to English songs, watch BBC, CNN or Fox News, listen to podcasts or watch English movies, Listening should not be a big deal.
-As you know, there are 4 sections in this test, and every section gets progressively harder, you are in need of practice and get used to with pronunciation and accent.
+If you have this habit of listening to English songs, watching BBC, CNN, or Fox News, listening to podcasts, or watching English movies, Listening should not be a big deal.
+As you know, there are 4 sections in this test, and every section gets progressively harder, you are in need of practice and getting used to pronunciation and accent.

 Here are a few suggestions from my part:

 - There are many websites where you can appear in the Listening tests online and you will be marked automatically.
 Even you have the clarifications for wrong answers.
 Try one or two tests and you will get what I mean.

 - When you appear in a mock test, personally arranged or online, whatever the case is, please try to appear in a full test and then check your score, correct your mistakes, and, using the explanations, learn why you have done the mistakes and try not to do these mistakes again.

 - After the end of the first section, you are given 30 seconds to check the answers that you have written in the listening question booklet.
 In my opinion, you should skip it and go to section 2 to read ahead.
 Do this for Sections 3 and 4 as well.
 This will give you extra 30 seconds to read ahead, which can be crucial for the test.